-I shared Leonard Cohen’s quote with a meditation group recently, and we talked about it together.
+I shared Leonard Cohen's quote with my self-compassion group last week, and we talked about it together.
 One question that came up was: What does it mean to “become the ocean”?
 I don’t think it’s actually a question of becoming, but more one of remembering our true nature.
 We each have the deep, vast and mysterious qualities of the ocean within us.
 The ocean within has a profound capacity for accepting what is, and by tapping into that capacity, we have an opportunity to meet our experience with a kind of flexible strength; a dose of inner Dramamine.

 The trouble is that self-improvement doesn’t necessarily deliver on that promise.
 Even if we try to take away the vulnerability of our human self by losing 10 pounds, doubling our income, or finding the partner of our dreams, we’re still subject to the unstable and unpredictable nature of reality.
 Things change, and we don’t get to say when or how.